 There are a few key considerations when looking for a music production laptop.
 First, you want to make sure the system can handle the workload.
 That means a fairly competent CPU with at least four cores and a minimum of 16GB of RAM.
 Memory is particularly important if you work with hundreds of tracks, plugins, or samples.
 A large storage drive is also crucial, as audio software and tracks take up a lot of space, and you'll also want a good number of ports for other equipment, like a production station, keyboard, or audio interface.
 Another thing to look out for is fan noise, as you don't want the microphone to pick up the noise while recording.
 Screen size is a matter of preference, as it depends on whether you use an external display, but if you plan on working on the go, you'll also want to consider the battery life.

-The best laptop for music production we've tested is the Apple MacBook Pro 14 (M3, 2023).
+The best laptop for music production we've tested is the Apple MacBook Pro 14 (2024).
 This exceptionally well-built device has plenty of processing power for even the most demanding music production workloads.
 It also provides a great user experience with its sharp display, spacious keyboard, and gigantic touchpad.
-Its excellent port selection makes it easy to plug in your production station, keyboard, audio interface, etc. There's even a high-output 3.5 mm headphone jack for hard-to-drive cans.
-Although this laptop has cooling fans, they never get loud, so you don't have to worry about your microphones picking up the noise.
-The main downside is that you're paying for graphical performance that you don't necessarily need in music production.
-If you want more screen space and don't mind paying more, get the larger Apple MacBook Pro 16 (M3, 2023).
+Its excellent port selection includes three USB-C/Thunderbolt 5 ports (Thunderbolt 4 on base M4 model), so you can quickly transfer files and plug in your production station, keyboard, audio interface, etc. Fan noise reaches 47 dBA under load, which isn't overly loud but still enough that your mics could pick it up.
+Another downside is that you'll be paying for graphical performance you don't necessarily need in music production on the Pro and Max models.
+If you want more screen space and don't mind paying more, get the larger Apple MacBook Pro 16 (2024).
 It's the same device but with better-sounding speakers.

 For Windows users, we recommend the Lenovo ThinkPad P1 Gen 7 (2024), also a premium workstation laptop that can handle intensive workloads.
 Unlike the MacBook Pro, this model is available with integrated graphics only, so you don't have to pay for performance you don't need.
 CPU options range from an Intel Core Ultra 5 to an Ultra 9, and you can get up to 64GB and 8TB of storage.
-You get plenty of space onits 16-inch screen to place your tools, making them easily accessible, as well as a large, easy-to-use haptic touchpad.
+You get plenty of space on its 16-inch screen to place your tools, making them easily accessible, as well as a large, easy-to-use haptic touchpad.
 Its outstanding port selection includes one USB-A, three USB-Cs (two with Thunderbolt 4 support), an HDMI 2.1, and an SD card reader.
-The downside is that the fans get somewhat loud under load, so you'll have to be careful where you place your microphone, as it may pick up the fan noise while recording.
+Like the MacBook Pro, fan noise also reaches 47 dBA under load, so you'll have to be careful where you place your microphone when recording.

 We recommend the HP Spectre x360 14 (2024) for Windows users.
 Configurable with Intel's Meteor Lake CPUs, this premium 2-in-1 convertible offers plenty of performance for music production.
 You can get up to 32GB of RAM and 2TB of storage, and the storage is user-replaceable, so you can add more depending on your needs.
 Unlike the MacBook Air, this laptop has a cooling fan; it isn't super loud but is audible nonetheless.
 As for the user experience, it has an outstanding 2.8k OLED display, an excellent haptic touchpad, and a decent port selection with two Thunderbolt 4 ports.
 The battery lasts around 11 hours of light use, which is impressive for a Windows laptop.
 One thing to know: the OLED display flickers, so it may cause eye strain if you're sensitive to display flicker.
 You can get the laptop directly from HP if you have trouble finding it elsewhere.

 The best budget laptop for music production we've tested is the ASUS Vivobook 16 M1605 (2023).
-Like our mid-range pick, this is a 16-inch model, but it isn't a 2-in-1, so you lose the tablet functionality.
+Like our mid-range pick, this is also an ultraportable.
+It has a larger 16-inch screen, so you can see more of your tracks and timeline or keep your tools on the sides for easy access.
 You still get a nice keyboard, a large touchpad, and decent performance from its AMD Ryzen CPU.
 Its fingerprint sensor allows you to log in quickly, and its battery lasts around eight hours of light use.
 Ports include three USB-As, a USB-C (not Thunderbolt 4 or USB4, sadly), and an HDMI.

 If you like the versatility of 2-in-1 tablets, consider the Microsoft Surface Pro 11th Edition (2024).
 Like previous Surface Pros, the design hasn't changed much, as it's still a tablet PC with a built-in kickstand and a detachable keyboard.
 In fact, you can even use the type cover keyboards made for the Microsoft Surface Pro 8 (2021) and the Surface Pro X. If you don't mind spending a bit more (the type cover is a separate purchase), Microsoft has released a new 'Flex' keyboard, which sports a new haptic touchpad and Bluetooth connectivity.
 The latter lets you use the keyboard even when detached from the tablet, giving you more freedom to position the device or the keyboard to your liking.
 There's also a new OLED display option, which we'll come back to in a bit.